Comment Reply Tone Prompts: 15 Templates to Sound Human at Scale

 • Letting an agency reply in a voice that does not match the founder — fans notice fast.

-• Always redirecting to “DM me” — public discussions build the most trust.
+• Always redirecting to “DM me” — public discussions build the most trust, and they keep the thread (and the algorithm) alive.

 • No reply audit — patterns of off-brand replies build up unseen until a screenshot goes viral.